Team-Ressurrection/ASP.NETWebFormsApp/README.md

 ## Project Description

-This is a simple online calculator that allows people to calculate their net wage according to latest legislation changes in Labour Code.
-The calculator allows to register as company and generate reports for all employees.
+This is a simple online salary calculator that allows people to calculate their net wage, social security income, income tax and personal insurance taxes according to latest legislation changes in Labour Code.
+The calculator allows you to register as a company and create labor and non-labor contracts for employees and also view reports for them.

 You can view the youtube video here: